-Best places to stay in Garibaldi:
+Best places to stay in Garibaldi:🔍MORE HOTELS IN GARIBALDI

-5. Carre d’Or, an exclusive area to stay in Nice
+8. Carre d’Or, an exclusive area to stay in Nice

-If you are looking for an exclusive district in Nice, you will find it in Carre d’Or.
-It is in the heart of the city between Jean Medecin Avenue to the east and Gambetta Boulevard to the west.
+If you are looking for an exclusive district in Nice close to the beach, shopping, and the Old Town, you will find it in Carre d’Or.
+It is in the heart of the city and bordered with the Victor Hugo Boulevard to the north, the Promenade des Anglais south, Jean Medecin Avenue to the east, and Gambetta Boulevard to the west.

-The Victor Hugo neighborhood is where you will find impressive old buildings and beautiful gardens but another area is pedestrianized with cafes, shops and restaurants.
+The Victor Hugo neighborhood is where you will find impressive old buildings and beautiful gardens but another area is pedestrianized with cafes, shops, and restaurants.
 There are not many hotels, but each provides top quality.
 Marble Cross is a monument that dates back to the 16th Century.

 Several of Nice’s most famous streets and avenues are within Carre d’Or that you should certainly visit if you cannot afford it as a base.

-Transport links are excellent whether bus, tram or train.
+Transport links are excellent whether bus, tramway or train.
 You don’t need to go far for shopping, whether it is the market or the quality shops.
 Likewise, you have plenty of good restaurants to choose from.

 Mont Boron is a hill district east of Nice from where you have great views down over Nice Le Port.
 The superstar Elton John owns one of the lovely villas in Mont Boron.
 At the very top of the hill stands the 16th Century Fort du Mont Alban.
 This hill was very important strategically in years gone by.

 The whole area is great for picnics so it obviously attracts families wanting to enjoy a lovely setting including a park full of woods.
-The views further east of the village of Villefranche-sur-Mer and the Cap-Ferrat Peninsula.
+The views are further east of the village of Villefranche-sur-Mer and the Cap-Ferrat Peninsula.
 Are equally stunning.
 You are 650 feet above sea level, more than enough to give you panoramas.

 You can walk up the hill if you wish although it may not be practical for families with small children.
 You can take transport and there are several routes down including one into Villefranche.

-Stay in Mont Boron if The idea of panoramic views each day is attractive, You can find a good option for families, You are not interested in being in the heart of Nice or the beach.🔍FIND BEST HOTELS IN MONT BORON
+Stay in Mont Boron if you like hiking; The idea of panoramic views each day is attractive, You can find a good option for families, You are not interested in being in the heart of Nice or the beach.